ABDELRAHIM4/Premier-League-Match-Prediction/README.md

 # ⚽ Premier League Match Outcome Predictor

-This project is a web app that predicts the outcome of any English Premier League match using historical data and a trained machine learning model.
+This project is a web app that predicts the outcome of any English Premier League match using historical match data from **1992 to 2023** and a trained machine learning model.
 The app returns **probabilities** for:
 - 🟢 Home Team Win
 - 🟡 Draw
 - 🔴 Away Team Win